Firomt/Student-management-system/README.md

 # Student-management-system
-A system to for managing tasks related to new and existing students developed based on understanding of linked-list datastructure
+A system to for managing tasks related to new and existing students implemented based on understanding of linked-list datastructure